DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "That's right!
 Although you seem to know about us, your clothes and gun... are not familiar to me"

-Both were looking at Kay's attire and bayonet.
+Both were looking at Kai's attire and bayonet.
 He was wearing MDA's standard equipment, but Saki and Ashlan had something different.
 ...No, at its core, the design of both uniform is the same.
 ...There are few different details.
-While both uniforms had coat of arms on left side, theirs was different from Kay's Kay's coat of arm belonged to MDA, but these two had something different.
+While both uniforms had coat of arms on left side, theirs was different from Kai's Kai's coat of arm belonged to MDA, but these two had something different.

 "Hm?
 We're <span title="jp. 傭兵 can be translated as mercenary, so it might be they are not part of Resistance, but I'm not sure if mercenary job makes sense in post-apocalyptic world">working</span> for Urza Mankind Resistance Army.
 Wait, you don't even know about it?"